joyjsmun/Final-Project-DeAI-Bootcamp-Q1-2025-Encode-Club/README.md

-# Encode DeAI Final Project - Crypto Voice Assistant MVP
+# Encode DeAI Final Project - Crypto Voice Assistant

 A voice-controlled cryptocurrency assistant that allows users to check balances, send transactions, and manage their crypto assets using natural language commands.